-Traveling during the monsoon seasons is a mixed blessing.
-Although rain and mud may affect outdoor plans such as jungle trekking and scuba diving, you'll encounter fewer tourists and can negotiate better prices for accommodation.
+Sunshine is ideal for any trip to Southeast Asia, however famous attractions and popular destinations are the most crowded during the dry and sunny months.
+Traveling during the rainy season is a mixed blessing.
+Although rain and mud may affect outdoor plans, such as jungle trekking and scuba diving, you'll encounter fewer tourists and can negotiate better prices on accommodation.

 Different Countries in Southeast Asia